 Other Winter Sports

-Wengen’s attractions are not just limited to skiing.
+Things to do in Wengen are not just limited to skiing.
 Visitors are invited to participate in a range of other winter pastimes, both indoor and outdoor.
-The ski resort provides opportunities for natural ice-skating, mountaineering, snowshoeing, paragliding and tobogganing.
+The Wengen ski resort provides opportunities for natural ice-skating, mountaineering, snowshoeing, paragliding and tobogganing.

 Entertainment in Wengen